rgdonohue/foss4gna-2018/PITCHME.md

 ---

 ## Part II.
-How using Git makes the learning process better
+How using Git improves the learning process

 ---